UnumID/react-web-sdk/README.md

 The minimum supported version of React is v16.8.0.
 If you are using an older version of React, you will need to upgrade it to at least v16.8.0 in order to use the Web SDK.

 ### TypeScript support
-THe Web SDK is written in TypeScript and exports relevant types.
+The Web SDK is written in TypeScript and exports relevant types.
 Some types are also pulled from our shared types library, [`@unumid/types`](https://github.com/UnumID/types).
 We recommend adding `@unumid/types` as a dependency to ensure full type support between the Web SDK and [Server SDK](https://github.com/UnumID/Server-SDK-TypeScript).

 **Client reference application** is available at Git and can be cloned using `git clone https://github.com/UnumID/Verifier-Client-SDK-Client-Reference-App.git`.